California Brain Injury Lawyers

 5. If you hit your head on a hard surface, shake your head violently, or get hit on the head, it’s important to get checked at a hospital right away.
 Some TBIs don’t present immediate or obvious symptoms, but that doesn’t mean they’re insignificant.
 On the contrary, they can be fatal if left untreated.

-6. Consult with our California brain injury accident lawyers right away.
-We will help you determine your next steps and explore your options for pursuing compensation for your medical bills, lost wages, and other damages.
+6. Consult with our California brain injury accident lawyers.
+We can help you determine your next steps and explore your options for pursuing compensation, which will depend on the facts of your case.

 Traumatic Brain Injury Statistics